lm-ut/SIS_prj/README.md

 ### This script was used in the SIS_prj

-The script will estimate allele frequencies on population Y based on the alleles available in population X.
+The script will estimate allele frequencies on population Y based on the alleles available in population X for [this work](https://onlinelibrary.wiley.com/doi/10.1002/ajpa.24911).

 ### Usage: python script.py popX_file popY_file